Congressional District # 06

 Lead was found in one surface water sample and one sediment sample from the Paw Paw River.
 Although a single sample does not necessarily indicate widespread surface water or sediment contamination, part of the cleanup for the chemical operable unit included excavation of some river sediment.

-U.S. EPA conducted a limited, time-critical emergency removal action in July 1995 to stabilize and secure portions of the ACI site.
-A gate was installed at the entrance of the access road onto North Shore Drive on the west side of the site and several broken windows and doors were boarded up on several site buildings.
-Radiation warning signs were posted on the buildings and a radioactive ash pile was covered and enclosed within a fence.
+EPA conducted a limited, time-critical emergency removal action in July 1995 to stabilize and secure portions of the ACI site.
+A gate was installed at the entrance of the access road onto North Shore Drive on the west side of the site, and broken windows and doors were boarded up on several site buildings.
+Radiation warning signs were posted on the buildings, and a radioactive ash pile was covered and enclosed within a fence.
 Lastly, small amounts of waste material, pending later disposal, were containerized and staged in a secure area.

-U.S. EPA investigated the site for non-radioactive chemical contaminants and in May 2002 completed a Remedial Investigation (RI), a study of the nature and extent of remaining site contamination.
+EPA also investigated the site for non-radioactive chemical contaminants and, in May 2002, completed a Remedial Investigation (RI), a study of the nature and extent of remaining site contamination.
 In July 2002, the results of the RI/FS and a proposed cleanup plan for the chemical contaminants were presented to the community.
-A Record of Decision (ROD) documenting U.S. EPA's selected remedial action for the chemical operable unit was signed in September 2002.
+A Record of Decision (ROD) documenting EPA's selected remedial action for the chemical operable unit (OU2) was signed in September 2002.
 The selected remedy included excavation and off-site disposal of metals and/or pesticide-contaminated soil and river sediment.
 The plan for groundwater cleanup involved injecting a chemical compound into the contaminated area and allowing it to help decompose the contaminants.
 Cleanup levels will allow for the anticipated recreational or commercial/industrial use of the site in the future.

-A PRP is interested in developing about 2 acres in the northwest corner of the site into a residential area.
-The site is not currently cleaned up to residential standards, so in order to accomodate this potential future land use, the U.S. EPA issued an Explanation of Significant Differences (ESD) on September 30, 2010.
+A PRP is interested in developing about 2 acres of the northwest corner of the ACI site into a residential area.
+The site is not currently cleaned up to residential standards, so, in order to accommodate this potential future land use, EPA issued an Explanation of Significant Differences (ESD) on September 30, 2010.
 The ESD served to document the following changes to the 2002 ROD for OU 2: 1) two areas of contaminated soil in the northwestern corner of the site will be excavated and backfilled; 2) a 12-inch soil cover will be placed over the areas proposed for residential use; 3) ICs prohibiting disturbance of the top 18-inch of soil will be implemented; and 4) residences will be built on slab foundations with appropriate vapor barriers.
-In addition, an appropriate methane monitoring network is required; and methance venting systems may also be required .
+In addition, an appropriate methane monitoring network is required; and methane venting systems may also be required .

-The chemical operable unit remedial action is the final cleanup action that U.S. EPA will be undertaking at the ACI site.
+The chemical operable unit (OU2) remedial action is the final cleanup action that EPA will be undertaking at the ACI site.